Clatterbridge Health Park

 Clatterbridge Health Park is a campus of otherwise independent, health care-related organisations, including three separate NHS trusts.

 Located in Bebington, Wirral, close to Junction 4 of the M53 motorway, the health park was the former site of the defunct Wirral Union Workhouse.
 As such, it shares much of its history with that of Clatterbridge Hospital.

 NHS organisations

 Clatterbridge Cancer Centre – Wirral

 Clatterbridge Cancer Centre – Wirral provides chemotherapy and radiotherapy on an outpatient basis, diagnostic services, and cancer support for patients and relatives.
 There is a private radiotherapy clinic on site, which is a joint venture with Ireland's Mater Private Hospital.
 The hospital hosts the UK’s only proton therapy centre for eye cancers.

 Clatterbridge Hospital

 Clatterbridge Hospital is managed by Wirral University Teaching Hospital NHS Foundation Trust.
 It was a general hospital until the opening of Arrowe Park Hospital.
 These days it is mainly used for planned surgery and rehabilitation care, and hosts many of the trusts ancillary services, for example the finance department.
 During the COVID-19 pandemic the hospital was one of the first vaccination centres to open in England.

+Clatterbridge Diagnostics

+Clatterbridge Diagnostics is a community diagnostic centre that is run in partnership by Clatterbridge Cancer Centre and Wirral University Teaching Hospital.
+The centre opened 2021.